IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 This lab will introduce you to the basic concepts of containerization, including:

 - What are containers and container images
-- HOw to start, stop, and remove containers.
+- How to start, stop, and remove containers.
 - How to create container images

+Note: This lab uses `docker`.
-We encourage you to use `podman` instead of `docker`, if available,  because `podman` is more secure.
+However, We encourage you to use `podman` instead of `docker` in your own environment.
+By default, Openshift 4.x uses `podman`.
+The reason is that `podman` is more secure.
 It runs in user space, and does not require a daemon.
 However, if you only have `docker` in your environment, you may use it.
 Otherwise, substitute `docker` with `podman` below.

 - `podman` command line parameters are compatible with `docker`.
 - Both `podman` and `docker` conform to the Open Container Initiative specifications, and they support the same image format and registry APIs.

+The reason we are not yet using `podman` for this lab is that it does not yet work in the web terminal environment.
+The web terminal runs in a container.
+In order to run this lab within the web terminal, we need a container that runs in a container.
+We have not yet been able to configure `podman` to run inside a container.

 ## Prerequisites

 - You have `podman` or `docker` installed.
 - You have access to the internet.
-- You have cloned this lab via `git clone https://github.com/IBM/openshift-workshop-was.git` so that the content of this lab is available in your working directory.
+- You have cloned this lab from github.
-  After you performed the `git clone` operation, this lab is under the directory `openshift-workshop-was/labs/Openshift/HelloContainer`.

 ## What is a Container